Except as noted for contract-based work, the Lower Raritan Watershed Partnership is 100% volunteer run.

 Heather Fenyk, Ph.D., AICP/PP, LRWP Board President

-LRWP founder Heather Fenyk currently serves on the LRWP Board and as the LRWP’s Executive Director.
+LRWP founder Heather Fenyk currently serves on the LRWP Board and in absence of staff, as the LRWP’s de facto Executive Director.

 Eric M. Bernstein & Associates, LLC

 Johnny Malpica, Habitat & Ecological Health